karate-dojo/budokaizen/docs/SETUP.md

 ---

-**Need help?** Don't hesitate to ask!
-The IOGKF community is here to support each other.
+**Need help?** Don't hesitate to ask for technical support or consult with your dojo instructors.